-While employees may not be physically present in the office, their contributions to the organization remained unchanged and in some cases are even increased.
+While employees may not be physically present in the office, their contributions to the organization remained unchanged and in some cases are even increased with HR tech.

 Because of this, data analytics will play a much larger role in the office.
 HR professionals and managers will require software that analyzes a wider range of employee performance metrics.
 All of this must be doing without the risk of bias coming into play to guarantee that employees are given a fair assessment.

 From 360 feedback to custom-designed appraisal templates, IQDynamics makes use of next-generation HR software to enable employees to be accurately assessed even when working remotely.